obinnaeye/quiz-generator/server/app/db/README.md

 ### Seeding Data
 To seed the database with default data:
 1. Ensure MongoDB is running locally.
-2. Run the seed script from the project root:
+2. Navigate to the app folder and run the seed script:
    ```bash
    PYTHONPATH=path-to-file python seed.py
    ```